Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for lung cancer.

-A third major avenue of immunotherapy for lung cancer is adoptive T cell transfer.
-In this approach, T cells are removed from a patient, genetically modified or treated with chemicals to enhance their activity, and then re-introduced into the patient with the goal of improving the immune system’s anti-cancer response.
-Several clinical trials of adoptive T cell transfer techniques are currently under way.
+A fourth major avenue of immunotherapy for lung cancer is adoptive cell therapy.
+In this approach, immune cells called T cells are removed from a patient, genetically modified or treated with chemicals to enhance their activity, and then re-introduced into the patient with the goal of improving the immune system’s anti-cancer response.
+Several clinical trials of adoptive cell therapy techniques are currently under way:

-A phase II trial of tumor-infiltrating lymphocytes (TIL) in people with NSCL following chemotherapy (NCT02133196).
+A phase II trial of tumor-infiltrating lymphocytes (TIL) in people with NSCLC following chemotherapy (NCT02133196)

 Go to our Clinical Trial Finder to find clinical trials of immunotherapies for lung cancer that are currently enrolling patients.